josef5838/Path_Planning/README.md

 ## Run

-Simply follow the steps in each of the jupyternotebooks.
+Simply follow the steps in each of the jupyter notebooks.

+### To keep things smooth and breezy, all the magic in these notebooks happens with the wand-waving of common libraries, so feel free to dance through them in any of your beloved ML environments.
+But just for that extra sprinkle of completeness, I've conjured up a requirements file.
+Enjoy!

 ## Comparison Between A-star and Q-learning
 Algorithm Type: A-star is a search algorithm, while Q-learning is a reinforcement learning algorithm.